RRRobert212/Round-Robin/README.md

 To execute the program with the given example in main, just run main.py.
 Or, adjust the task list. and function parameters as desired.

+Note that to get output from the functions, you have to run the output functions with the scheduler functions as an unpacked parameter.
+E.G.: round_robin_output(*round_robin(taskList, 5, 1), file) where taskList is your array of tasks (burst times and arrival times), 5 is your quantum, and 1 is your context switch time. (leave file as 'file' if you want to output to scheduler_output.txt).
+Adjust the quantum and context switch time as needed.

 An example of 4 task lists are given in the main function, but new task lists can be created by the user and tested.
 Just enter an array of tuples where array[i[0]] is burst time of task i and array[i[1]] is the arrival time of task i.

-Quantum and time for context switch are also adjustable as parameters of each function.
-In the example, quantum = 4, and context switch time = 1 for all schedulers.
+Then either replace the tasks in tasks_list with this array or add it as an additional list.
+The schedulers will loop through every task list in the tasks_list array and provide output for all of them.

 Adjusting these values gives insight into the advantages and disadvantages of each scheduler.
 For example, a high context switch time and a high quantum makes Round Robin very inefficient.
 However, a low quantum gives it a very low response time compared to other algorithms, which is a positive.